MyNameisBram/Capstone-Project/README.md

 <img src= 'img_pay_non_dist.png'>

 ### Summary:
-- Our data is highly imbalance between payers and non-payers.
+- Our data is highly imbalanced between payers and non-payers.
-- Our distribution of features between the two classes are pretty even.
+- Our distribution of features between the two classes (Payer and Non-Payer) are pretty even.
-- There really isn't any one feature that correlates with our target.
+- There really isn't any one feature that correlates highly with our target.

 From our initial EDA, we concluded that our features, has no direct correlations with our target variable.
 We predicted this might be the case due to our heavily imbalanced data.